tiz314/tiz314/README.md

 - 🌱 Currently IT high school student
 - 🚀 Space enthusiast
 - 🔭 I’m currently working on <a href='https://freshsql.tiz314.tk/'>FreshSQL</a>
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/tiziano-radicchi/">LinkedIn</a>

 ----